What is SUMAQ?

 SUMAQ is a two-day Peruvian food festival drawing food enthusiast and families from the tri-state area to the Cradle of Aviation Museum in Garden City, NY for more than 8 years.
 It is New York’s biggest outdoor Peruvian food festival and has become a great annual tradition!

 To promote and disseminate the Peruvian cuisine in New York by encouraging people of other nationalities to gain exposure to Peruvian culture and food.
 Not only do we accomplish this through our annual festival but, we also help promote Peruvian Restaurants and Chefs from the New York, Tri-State Area & Perú.
 Be part of the only event in Long Island that brings PERU to our neighborhood.

 SUMAQ which means “delicious” in the indigenous language of Quechua, is a 2-day, Peruvian Food Festival in Garden City, New York.
 The gentle blend of ancient Inca cooking practices and immigrant traditions from: Spain, Africa, China and Japan have created one of the world’s most unique and delicious cuisines, which is steadily conquering the palates of everyone around the world!

 His work has taken him to restaurants in the U.S., Australia, Switzerland, Chile, and Brazil, among others.
 His extensive travels have given him a unique perspective, creating fabulous fresh and innovative seafood platters.

 2018 Chef of the Year

-Born in Huancayo Peru, Chef Diego Sánchez is an expert in Peruvian cuisine and has been recognized for his comprehensive knowledge of international cuisine.
-Over 10 years of progressive experience refining the art of cooking; developing impressive menus; and preparing culinary dishes influenced by culturally diverse regions around the globe.
+Born in Huancayo Peru, Chef Sánchez is an expert in Peruvian cuisine and has over 10 years of progressive experience refining the art of cooking; developing impressive menus; and preparing culinary dishes influenced by culturally diverse regions around the globe.

 Jose Luis Chávez,